Showing posts with label Camera Technology. Show all posts

 • 100 - 400mm f5 - f6.3 (I never used this lens.
 It should work for large game parks)

-These are more cost-effective lenses for the beginner and the semi-advanced photographer.
-They offer excellent image quality with cameras like the EM10 II/III, EM5 II/III, and EM1 I/II/III.
+These are more cost-effective lenses for beginners and semi-advanced photographers.
+They offer excellent image quality with cameras like the EM10 II/III, EM5 II/III, EM1 I/II/III, and the OM-1.

-Smaller Bush Lodges have several opportunities for casual bird and wildlife photographers.
+Smaller Bush Lodges offer several opportunities for casual bird and wildlife photographers.
 South Africa has many of these smaller reserves with short hiking routes.
-These parks do not have the Big Five and are perfect for those enjoying nature, birding, and wildlife photography.
+These parks do not have the Big Five and are perfect for those enjoying more casual nature, birding, and wildlife photography.

 Which secondhand Olympus cameras are best for wildlife photography?

 • The EM1 II is a great wildlife camera.
-They are affordable and offer many Pro features.
+They are affordable and have Pro features.

 • The EM1 III is a more advanced camera.
 They are also more expensive secondhand.